GrzTer/GregoryPublicPage/content/Algorithms/Index.md

 - What it mean for "sugar it for taste"?
 This coffee recipe have a characteristics of an algorithm (rozumnego) but does not contain a precision needed for inputting it into a machine, so it could work under any circumstances e.g.: ("Prepare me a small coffee", How to define a condition that a coffee is "brewed properly"?)

-> Every algorithm:
+>Every algorithm:
-> - Have a input data (with amount greater or equal zero) coming from finely defined set (e.g. Euklides algorithm operates on two numbers całkowitych);
+> - Takes input data (with a quantity greater than or equal to zero) from a well-defined set (e.g., the Euclidean algorithm operates on two integers).
-> - Produce a result (Not specifically numerical)
+> - Produces a result (not necessarily numerical).
-> - Is precisely defined (every step of algorithm must be jednoznacznie określony)
+> - Is precisely defined (each step of the algorithm must be clearly specified).
+>   Is Finite (result of algorithm must be "kiedyś" dostarczony mając algorytm A i dane wejściowe D powinno )